 A successful maintenance procedure includes a description of the ownership of the alarm system.
 The main objective of the maintenance procedure is to ensure that the load to the operator with respect to alarms is at an acceptable level.
 The key to alarm maintenance is systematic monitoring with quick remediation of problems.
-The systematic monitoring of alarm performance is simplified by using an alarm management system.
-The report from the alarm management system will give you an overview of the alarm load of the operator and how much time it takes for the operator to get back to normal operation after an abnormal condition.
+The systematic monitoring of alarm performance is simplified by establishing clear KPI’s and monitor these on a weekly or monthly basis.
+This can easily be done by analysing alarm lists by alarm specialists or by using an alarm management system.
+The report from the alarm service or the alarm system tool will give you an overview of the alarm load for the operator and how much time it takes for the operator to get back to normal operation after an abnormal condition.

 You can use the report from the alarm management system to get the top 10 alarms and to investigate why these alarms are in the top 10 list.
 Are the alarms activated due to...